Four Walls and a Roof: Plot

 At night, Rick and some of the group leave to search for Gareth, but Gareth and his group are hiding nearby.
 They break into the church while Rick's group is out of sight, but Rick and the others were lying in wait and return.
 Two of the Terminus members are killed before Rick and the others hold Gareth and the others at gunpoint.
 Gareth begs for mercy, promising not to eat any more of Rick's group.
 Rick tells him that if they don't feed on his friends, they will find someone else to feed on.
 Rick reiterates his previous vows to Gareth, stating that he "already made him a promise", and proceeds to kill him.
-Rick, Sasha, Michonne, and Abraham slaughter the remaining Terminus group, much to the aghast of the others, and to Gabriel's anguish due to the carnage occurring in the "Lord's house".
-Maggie reminds him that the church is just "four walls and a roof".
+Rick, Sasha, Michonne, and Abraham slaughter the remaining Terminus group, much to the horror of the others, and to Gabriel's anguish due to the carnage occurring in the "Lord's house".
+Maggie tells him that the church is just "four walls and a roof".
 Michonne recovers her stolen katana from the bodies.

 Bob survives until morning, where the group says their goodbyes to him.
 He dies in Sasha's arms before Tyreese stabs him.
 Bob is buried with Gabriel's other parishioners.
 Abraham prepares to set out with Eugene, Rosita, Glenn, Maggie, and Tara.
 Abraham gives Rick a map of their route to Washington D.C.
 As they leave, Rick sees that Abraham left an encouraging message for Rick to follow as soon as they can.

 That evening, Michonne is talking to Gabriel, who is still distressed about the violence he saw.
 Michonne hears a noise in the nearby bushes and Daryl appears.
 Michonne asks him about Carol, and Daryl turns to a nearby bush and instructs someone to come out.